Code-Institute-Submissions/ArcticSchool/README.md

 * People who want to be trained safely, well motivated and achive their goals.
 * People who want to have fun.
 * People who want to feel a bit of adrenaline while training on the highest level.

+#### Users

+* Get information about lesson/s provided in offers.
+* Purchase selected lesson/s in easy and secure way.
+* Contact website owner/administrator for more information about lesson/s, if needed.
+* Get information about COVID-19, all restrictions and protection information.

 ### User Stories